skrivov/agentic-blog-writer-nextjs/README.md

 ## Code Location

-The code for Agentic Blog Writer is located in the following folders: `lib`, `app/editor`, `app/api/ai`, and `app/api/post`.
-The only significant change from the Tailwind Next.js Starter Blog is the replacement of the `summary` field with the `description` field.
+The code for Agentic Blog Writer is located in the following folders: `lib`, `app/editor`, `app/api/ai`, and `app/api/post`. ~~The only significant change from the Tailwind Next.js Starter Blog is the replacement of the `summary` field with the `description` field.~~
+The pages for `app`, `app/blog`, and `app/blog/[...slug]` have been modified to ensure that the app sees newly created content in production mode.

 ## Features of Tailwind Nextjs Starter Blog